Declarations¶

 an action identifier or constructor

-;a list of
+action_id;a list of

-variables corresponding to surrounding replications andtry find
+indexvariables corresponding to surrounding replications andtry findconstructs;a

-representing the action executability condition;a term of type
+termof typeboolrepresenting the action executability condition;a term of type

-representing the action output.
+messagerepresenting the action output.

 Example: Actions corresponding to a process definition